Dependable-Call-Exchange/skypeparser/docs/user_guide/skype_data_analysis.md

 2. **Enhance Message Type Handling**: Update the message type configuration to handle all types present in the data.

 3. **Optimize Performance**: Implement batch processing and other optimizations for handling large datasets.
+   - **New**: Consider implementing streaming JSON parsing for very large files
+   - **New**: Add incremental processing options for extremely large datasets

 4. **Extract Additional Insights**: Consider extracting and storing additional data like reactions and URL previews.

 5. **Improve Error Handling**: Enhance error handling to gracefully handle edge cases and malformed data.
+   - **New**: Continue refining error handling in content processing
+   - **New**: Add more comprehensive recovery mechanisms

 6. **Add Comprehensive Logging**: Implement detailed logging to track the processing of each conversation and message.
+   - **New**: Expand logging to include performance metrics
+   - **New**: Add structured logging for easier analysis

 7. **Implement Data Validation**: Add validation checks to ensure the integrity of the processed data.
+   - **New**: Add schema validation for processed data
+   - **New**: Implement consistency checks between raw and processed data

+8. **Reduce Dependency on Monkey Patching**: Consider refactoring the code to reduce or eliminate the need for monkey patching.
+   - **New**: Design a more flexible content processing architecture
+   - **New**: Implement proper inheritance and composition instead of monkey patching